hyosung11/Launch-School/Courses/JS109/glossary.md

 = 5
 ```

-Nothing is surprising in that code.
 We initialize `a` to the value `5`, then assign `b` to the value of `a`: both variables contain `5` after line 2 runs.

-Next, we reassign variable `a` to a value of `8` on line 3, and on lines 4 and 5 we see that a does indeed now have the value `8`.
+Next, we reassign variable `a` to a value of `8` on line 3, and on lines 4 and 5 we see that `a` does indeed now have the value `8`.
 On lines 7 and 8 we see that `b`'s value did not change: it is still `5`.
 Each variable has a value, and reassigning values does not affect any other variables that happen to have the same value.
 Thus, `a` and `b` are independent: changing one doesn't affect the other.

 Variables that have **primitive** values store those values at the memory location associated with the variable.
 In our example, `a` and `b` point to different memory locations.
 When we assign a value to either variable, the value gets stored in the appropriate memory location.
 If you later change one of those memory locations, it does not affect the other memory location, even if they started off with the same value.
 Therefore, the variables are *independent* when they contain primitive values.

 ### Working with Objects and Non-mutating Operations

+Creating new variables causes JavaScript to allocate space somewhere in its memory for the value.
+However, with objects, JavaScript doesn't store the value of the object in the same place.
+Instead, it allocates additional memory for the object, and places a pointer to the object in the space allocated for the variable.
+Thus, we need to follow two pointers to get the value of our object from its variable name.

+Two Pointers:

+* 1. Memory Address of the pointer
+* 2. The Pointer --> points to the Memory Address of the Object

 Consider the following code: